-Last Updated on March 14, 2024 by thecapetownblog
+Last Updated on October 6, 2024 by Hannah Stephenson

-I had such a fantastic experience seal snorkelling in Cape Town, but there are a few things that you should know before you go.
-So if you’re thinking about it, this blog post contains everything you need to know.
+I had such a fantastic experience seal snorkelling in Cape Town.
+It’s one of my favourite experiences I’ve ever had here!
+However, there are a few things that you should know before you go.
+Let’s get into it…

 Where can I go seal snorkelling in Cape Town?